t413/SinglePaged/_includes/code-of-conduct.md

 This Slack has a pretty strong cultural norm against people dropping in just to advertise their companies or otherwise promote something that benefits only the original poster.
 We encourage users to meaningfully engage - this is a great community!
 Ask questions, introduce yourself in #introductions , join in our meetups, and most of all have fun - but leave the pitches at the door.

 **Spam** is a post or a series of posts where the content is primarily solicitation (a call to action), nonsense, overly short/long, repetitive, or off-topic.
 This includes but is not limited to product advertisements, surveys, resumes (aside from in #jobs).
 Posts where the content is not hand-crafted or is too generic/useless may also be considered spam.
 It is unacceptable to simply copy/paste your message across multiple channels for added visibility.
 It is also unacceptable to post the same message or similar message frequently within the same channel and/or directly spam users.
-If a moderator notices multiple spam posts in succession, the account may be terminated
+If a moderator notices multiple spam posts in succession, the account may be terminated.

+### Unwelcome Direct Messages (DMs)

+Direct messages sent to another user

+### Reporting
+If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact the admins.
+They'll respond as promptly as they can.

+Our current admins are @knach and @paulsbruce

+We will respect confidentiality requests for the purpose of protecting victims of abuse.
+At our discretion, we may publicly name a person about whom we’ve received harassment complaints, or privately warn third parties about them.
+We will not name harassment victims without their affirmative consent.

+### Admin stuff

+#### Logs and Records:

+Please be mindful that things you say here may at some point become public.
+We cannot prevent people from screencapping or otherwise logging this slack.
+We also can't guarantee that every member's login credentials and logged-in devices are secure.
+Files uploaded here can be downloaded by anyone with a login.
+Please exercise caution and refrain from sharing sensitive information that could harm you or others if it became public.

+#### Message Retention:
+Because this is a free slack account, we have restricted scrollback, but Slack--the company--retains complete logs of all channels and direct messages back to the creation of Boston Devops Slack.
+Slack is a U.S. company and therefore subject to subpoenas from U.S. courts.
+Our logs may be subject to subpoena and could become public as part of legal proceedings.